-When our loved ones get sick, we all want to know the resources are available to make them better.
+When our loved ones get sick, we all want to know the resources that are available to make them better.
 That applies to four legged members of the family too.

 "Sometimes the owners are a little surprised that, 'oh my dog, we can have a blood transfusion and there's donor animals for that?," she says.